< Back

 2. Acquired set includes an input that the organized workforce can convert into outputs.

-This acquisition would represent a business!
-Because “the Screen” has been passed, Lion must next look at Wolverine’s outputs (Wolverine does not yet have a marketable product and has not generated revenues).
+This acquisition would meet the definition of a business.
+Because substantially all the fair value is not concentrated in a single asset or group of similar assets, Lion must next look at Wolverine’s outputs (Wolverine does not yet have a marketable product and has not generated revenues).
 Because there are no outputs, Lion must evaluate whether the two criteria are met, (and they have both been met):

 1. The scientists make up an organized workforce that has the necessary skills, knowledge, or experience to perform processes that are critical to the ability to develop inputs into outputs; and